When Generations Are Clashing

 Editor Curator: The Museum Journal

-For two generations, it is work/life balance.
-For three other generations, it is life/work balance.
-As the Generation Xers and Millennials takeover, work will change.
+For two generations, it has been and still is work/life balance.
+For three other generations, and especially with the impact of Covid, it is life/work balance.
+As the Generation Xers and Millennials takeover top management, workplace structures are likely to change.

 Five generations in the workplace